Selsion/DSPMods/DSPOptimizations/README.md

 ﻿# DSPOptimizations Mod
 This mod adds optimizations to DSP.
 Few optimizations are available currently, but more will be added in the future.

-## Important Notice
+## Important Notice for Old Saves
 The low resolution shells optimization is now obsolete with DSP v0.9.
-If you had lower resolution shells in your save, then the vanilla game will update them incorrectly.
+If you had lower resolution shells in your save made with this mod in an old version of the game, then the vanilla game will update them incorrectly.
 As of v1.0.6, this mod should update such modded shells correctly.

 ## Features
 - Dense spheres with shells now impact the game's framerate much less
 	- e.g. the framerate with a single sphere layer with 5240 shells with the game paused went from 8 fps to 24 fps
 - Multithreading is added for the logic controlling belts going in and out of stations
 	- this should greatly reduce the CPU time under the "Storage" category in the performance window
-- Ejected sails will impact UPS much less (~30%) when not visible.
+- Ejected sails will impact UPS much less (~15%) when not visible.
 You can choose to always hide them in the config
-- Dyson node logic has been optimized to take 20% as long
+- Most of the lag from dyson node game logic has been eliminated
 - Hidden sphere layers under construction cause less lag
 - Shadows can be disabled in the config